hiulit/RetroPie-Godot-Engine-Emulator/README.md

 ## Premade Godot systems

-I've created Godot systems for the default EmulationStation theme that comes in RetroPie, **Carbon theme**, and for my personal favourite theme, **Pixel theme**.
+I've created a couple of ready-to-use Godot systems.

+One for the default EmulationStation theme that comes in RetroPie, **Carbon theme**, and the other, my personal favourite theme, for the **Pixel theme**.

 Copy the `theme/[THEME]/godot-engine` folder from this repository to `/etc/emulationstation/themes/[THEME]`.